bokeh/bokeh/sphinx/source/docs/user_guide/bokehjs.rst

 Low-level models
 ----------------

-Generally, the low-level models for plots and applications (e.g. guides, glyphs, widgets) match the Bokeh Python models exactly.
+Generally, the low-level models for plots and applications (such as guides, glyphs, widgets) match the Bokeh Python models exactly.
 The :ref:`refguide` is therefore the primary reference for BokehJS models, even though it focuses on Python.